 Many artists invest a lot of money into their brand when it comes to creating a new hit single, or for working on an album.
 Many times this can be a burden as costs add up quickly with promotion efforts and other obligations.
-Now, People are taking it upon themselves to produce their own music and create at home studios to larger degree since the pandemic outbreak.
+Now, People are taking it upon themselves to produce their own music and create at-home studios to an even larger degree since the pandemic outbreak.

 This has cost a lot of upcoming and reputable artists to not only save money without splurging on studio session time and paying fees for recording but also has made it more intentional with working on songs by being in the comfort of their home during these times.